longhorn/longhorn/enhancements/20210525-async-pull-backups.md

 6. For the Longhorn manager HTTP endpoints:

    - **DELETE** `/v1/backupvolumes/{volName}`:
-     1. Update the BackupVolume CR `spec.deleteRemoteConfig=true` with the given volume name.
+     1. Update the BackupVolume CR `spec.fileCleanupRequired=true` with the given volume name.
      2. Delete a BackupVolume CR with the given volume name.

 7. Create a new controller `backup_volume_controller`.